 - CAS XL 225 Introduction to South Asian Literatures

 (These may be taken in any order.
 CAS CC 101 and 102 together may be substituted for CAS XL 222.)

 - Three courses in a single non-English-language literary tradition, normally in the Department of World Languages & Literatures (Arabic, Chinese, German, Japanese, Hebrew, Hindi/Urdu, Korean, Persian, Russian, and Turkish literature), Romance Studies (French, Italian, Portuguese, and Spanish), Classical Studies, or related study abroad programs.
 Courses must focus principally on literary topics.
 They may be taught in English or in the original language.

 - One language course beyond the fourth-semester level in a language of the student’s foreign literature of specialization, or a literature or culture course taught entirely in the language.

 - Three literature courses in a second tradition, English or non-English, OR three CAS XL or TL courses numbered above 300 (these could include the “Cities” courses LG 388 Berlin, LJ 388 Tokyo, and/or LT 388 Istanbul).

 - CAS XL 479 WLL Senior Seminar.
 A capstone course working with a faculty mentor on a final essay or project.

 To graduate with Honors in the Major, students must maintain a GPA in the major of at least 3.4 and take two additional courses above the 11 required for the major:

-- One additional WLL literature course chosen with the advisor’s approval
+- One additional literature course chosen with the advisor’s approval.

-- Either CAS XL 540 (Theory and Practice of Literary Translation) or CAS XL 401 or 402 (continuation of the thesis begun in the capstone seminar)
+- Any XL or TL course numbered 500 or above, or XL 401 or 402 (continuation of the thesis begun in the capstone seminar).